 Lybrate.com has a number of highly qualified Gynaecologists in India.
-You will find Gynaecologists with more than 43 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 28 years of experience on Lybrate.com.
 You can find Gynaecologists online in Delhi and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Sadhna Shinghal

 Caesarean Section Procedure

-Treatment of Gynae Problems
+Treatment Of Pregnancy Problems

 Gynecology Laparoscopy Procedures